weekit/WeeKit/README.md

 One of the more interesting ones is [rocks](rust/weekit/examples/rocks), a simple Asteroids-style arcade game that runs on macOS and Raspberry Pi.

-To build on macOS, make sure that `EXAMPLE=rocks` is set in `Makefile.macOS`, and then use `make -f Makefile.macOS` to build the demo application, which you can then run from the command-line with `open Demo.app`.
+To build on macOS, make sure that you've made `Makefile` link to `Makefile.macOS`, and then use `make rocks` to build the rocks application, which you can then run from the command-line with `open Rocks.app`.

 ![rocks example](screenshots/rocks.png)